517-JY/HTML5-Canvas/CanvasHitGame/README.md

-Canvas Boilerplate is the go-to solution for quickly creating modern canvas pieces using ES6 and webpack.
+Canvas Template is an open-source go-to solution for quickly creating modern canvas pieces using ES6 and webpack.

 ## Getting Started